TASA-Ed/scp25d-SE/README.md

 The game is based on the works of the SCP Foundation community(http://scp-wiki-cn.wikidot.com/ )

-This game and the source code are licensed under Creative Commons Attribution-ShareAlike 4.0 License. https://creativecommons.org/licenses/by-sa/4.0/
+This game's source code files, image files, audio files and all other files related to the game are licensed under the Creative Commons Attribution-ShareAlike 4.0 License. https://creativecommons.org/licenses/by-sa/4.0/

 This game is a 2.5D remake of SCP - Containment Breach(https://github.com/Regalis11/scpcb/ )